AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 This is a key metric to share with the team and stakeholders to keep them informed.

-Some projects can last over a year and having information about how they are tracking is very useful.
+Some projects can last over a year and having information about how they are tracking is very useful; critical in fact.

+Other useful metrics that are useful to include in burndowns are:
+- scope change
+- amount of work completed
+- re-estimated work

+The below diagram illustrates these metrics.
+Scope change can be gleaned by considering the following: if there is no scope change in a project, there should be an equal drop in the amount of remaining work as there is an increase in the amount of closed work.
+However, if you see that the amount of closed work is trending well, but the amount of remaining work to do is flat-lining or similar, this is very likely due to scope changes, unforseen work, re-estimations to the upside.
+This is the case the diagram where the "Closed" trajectory is not mirrored by the "Open" trajectory.

 _Metric: How much work is remaining to complete in your current projects?_